-From historic palaces to mobile tents, tea plantation houses perched on the sides of Himalayan peaks to languorously trawling houseboats, each of the best luxury hotels in India promises a memorable – and truly distinct – stay.
+From historic palaces to mobile tents, tea plantation houses perched on the sides of Himalayan peaks to languorously trawling houseboats, each of these luxurious hotels promises a memorable – and truly distinct – stay.
 Spread across the subcontinent, from the mountains of the north to the tropical south, these venues are as adept at pampering as they are at immersing guests into beguiling local environments.
-For a holiday spent in style, begin with these 50 best luxury hotels in India.
+For a holiday spent in style, begin with this list of 50 of the best hotels in India.

 Urban Hotels in India